NikolaySuslov/krestianstvo-wavefront-evaluator/README.md

 ...and so on.

 Because each level spawns its own sub-levels, a single initial trigger creates a "shower" of events.
-This is why the totalBeats counter in your code rises exponentially.
+This is why the totalBeats counter rises exponentially.

 **3. The "Zeno" Connection**